brihijoshi/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
-  image: prof_pic.jpg
+  image: brihi2.jpg
-  address: >
+  address:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a first-year CS PhD student at the [University of Southern California](https://www.usc.edu/), advised by [Prof. Xiang Ren](https://shanzhenren.github.io/) as a part of the [NLP Group](https://cl.usc.edu/) and [INK Research Lab](https://inklab.usc.edu/index.html).
+My research interests lie in developing *explainable* and *label-efficient* methods for diverse NLP tasks.
+Find more details about it in the [research](/research/) tab!

+Prior to this, I was an Analyst at [Goldman Sachs](https://www.goldmansachs.com/) where I worked with the Regulatory Engineering team.
+Even before that, I graduated with a Bachelors in Computer Science from [IIIT Delhi](https://www.iiitd.ac.in/) in December, 2020, where I completed my thesis as a part (and founding member) of the [Laboratory for Computational Social Systems (LCS2)](http://lcs2.iiitd.edu.in/).

+Apart from pursuing my academic interests, I am extremely passionate about upliftment of women (and other minorities) in technology.
+I co-lead the Delhi chapter (remotely) of [Women Who Code Delhi](https://www.womenwhocode.com/delhi), which is an organisation that works towards diversity and inclusion of women in tech.
+I am a huge advocate of diversity in CS Research, and always looking for opportunities to support them!
+I am also a musician by passion and absolutely love singing and composing music.
+I've tried my hands at 3 instruments (and I plan to master some, explore more).
+Head over to the [outreach](/outreach/) tab for more details!